Laurence Olivier Awards: Venues

 The venue most associated with the Awards is Grosvenor House Hotel, which has housed the after-show reception nine times and hosted the whole event on four further occasions.
 As well as at the Grosvenor, the presentations have been held at the Albery Theatre (now Noël Coward), Café Royal, Dominion Theatre, London Palladium, Lyceum Theatre, Park Lane Hilton, Piccadilly Theatre, Royal National Theatre Olivier, Royalty Theatre (now Peacock), Shaftesbury Theatre, Theatre Royal Drury Lane and Victoria Palace Theatre.

 The awards ceremony was held at the Royal Opera House from 2012 to 2016, moving to the Royal Albert Hall in 2017.

 Broadcast

 The first Laurence Olivier Awards to be broadcast on television was the 1981 ceremony, which was broadcast on BBC1.
 This continued until 1992, before a switch to BBC2 until 2003.
 The awards ceremony was then only broadcast on radio until 2011, when the BBC broadcast live interactive red-button coverage of the event, while Paul Gambaccini presented a programme on BBC Radio 2 with live coverage and interviews.
 The same coverage followed in 2012 before ITV secured the broadcast rights, which saw the return of the Olivier Awards to mainstream television in 2013.
 This has continued in recent years, and the ceremony has also been broadcast on Magic Radio.
+It returned to BBC Two and BBC Radio 2 in 2026.